10 Famous Vietnamese Musicians in the 20th Century

 Musician Do Nhuan (1922 – 1991), born in Hai Duong, is one of the pioneer composers of revolutionary music and is considered a big tree of Vietnamese music.
 He was the first General Secretary of the Vietnam Composers Association, courses I and II, from 1958 to 1983.

-Do Nhuan was also the first Vietnamese musician to write opera with the play Cô Sao, and also the author of the famous song Du Kích Sông Thao (Guerrilla on the Thao River).
+Do Nhuan was also the first Vietnamese musician to write opera with the play Cô Sao, and the author of the famous song Du Kích Sông Thao (Guerrilla on the Thao River).

 Do Nhuan’s inspiration for composing started from his hometown and family, which has a tradition of Cheo singing – one of the traditional music in Vietnam.
 From the age of 14, he studied music and knew how to play several instruments.